motdotla/dotenv/README.md

 require('dotenv').config({ override: true })
 ```

+### How come my environment variables are not showing up for React?

+React has dotenv built in but with a quirk.
+Preface your environment variables with `REACT_APP_`.
+See [this stack overflow](https://stackoverflow.com/questions/42182577/is-it-possible-to-use-dotenv-in-a-react-project) for more details.

 ### Can I customize/write plugins for dotenv?

 Yes! `dotenv.config()` returns an object representing the parsed `.env` file.
 This gives you everything you need to continue setting values on `process.env`.
 For example: